dtim-upc/ODIN/README.md

 #### Set up

 The first time running the frontend, dependencies must be installed using the command `yarn install` under the frontend folder directory.
 Once dependencies are installed, the frontend server can be started using the command `quasar dev` which creates a server at 8080 or the close available port.

+If it's not working, try this: llega a la carpeta del frontend: cd .../frontend mira si está el fichero .json: dir package.json
+instalalo: npm init -y
+ejecuta: quasar dev

+IF STILL NOT WORKING CHECK THE package.json and ensure to have installed the Node.js, etc.